Creative Direction. Branding. Physical Experience Design.

 The Objective

-create an unforgettable immersive, sensory in-person experience where physical, sonic design tell a visceral story about the past, present, and future of Black Excellence and what it means to Change Banking for Good®.
+Activate Capital One's Bank retail footprint as a channel for an unforgettable immersive, sensory in-person experience where physical, sonic design to tell a visceral story about the past, present, and future of Black Excellence and what it means to Change Banking for Good®.

 My Contribution

-2) Amplified the Creative Director's vision and supported early negotiations with VP+ leadership and vendors to ensure adoption of theme, physical design concepts, and sonic experiences
+2) Amplified the Creative Director's vision with stakeholders and supported early negotiations with VP+ leadership and vendors to ensure precise adoption of theme, physical design concepts, and sonic experiences.

-3) Partnered with Art Director to iterate and approve of creative, amplification strategy, content development ensuring campaign remained on-brand
+3) Partnered with Art Director to iterate and approve internal and external creative, supported content development to ensure campaign remained on-brand and on-theme.

-4) Supported channel selection and distribution that drove customer awareness and engagement
+4) Supported amplification strategy through channel selection and content distribution plan to drive customer awareness and engagement.

 Concept